itroy/learn-git/GIT_CHEATSHEET.md

     - Atomic commits - make commits related to one feature or task of your program.
     - Leverage atomic commits to make your commit messages useful to future collaborators.

+    ### Good Commit Messages
+    - Use an active voice: “Fix card generator”
+    - Avoid using vague commit messages such as “saved” or “updated”
+    - Commit early and often!